Murray Scott

-Murray K. Scott (born January 18, 1953) is a politician in Nova Scotia, Canada.
+Murray K. Scott is a politician in Nova Scotia, Canada.
 He represented the electoral district of Cumberland South in the Nova Scotia House of Assembly from 1998 to 2010.
 He served as a member of the Progressive Conservative Party.

 Education

 Scott attended Atlantic Police Academy and Université de Moncton.

 Employment

 He served 20 years as police officer with the Moncton and Springhill municipal forces, received Governor General's Award for bravery while a police officer, in addition to a 20-year police exemplary service medal, and was president and a provincial director of Local 203, Police Association of Nova Scotia.

 Political career

 Scott was first elected to the Nova Scotia House of Assembly in the 1998 election.
 He was re-elected in the 1999, 2003, 2006 and 2009 elections.
 He was elected Speaker of the House of Assembly of Nova Scotia in August 1999, and served in that role until being appointed to cabinet in February 2006.
 As a member of the Executive Council of Nova Scotia, Scott served as Attorney General and Minister of Justice, Minister of Transportation and Infrastructure Renewal, and Minister of Economic and Rural Development.
 Along with his cabinet duties, he was also the minister responsible for the Human Rights Act, the Regulations Act, Part II of the Workers' Compensation Act, Military Relations, and Nova Scotia Business Incorporated.

 On August 10, 2010, Scott announced that he would retire from politics by the end of 2010.
 He officially resigned as the MLA for Cumberland South on September 8, 2010, clearing the way for party leader Jamie Baillie to run in a byelection.